-Our exit strategies include mergers or the achievement of other significant milestones for our investee companies but may also involve otherwise timely dispositions of the securities in the secondary market, if and when warranted, and receipt of third-party bids for the securities which are beneficial to us, in the circumstances.
+The Corporation's exit strategies include mergers or the achievement of other significant milestones for its investee companies but may also involve otherwise timely dispositions of the securities in the secondary market, if and when warranted, and receipt of third-party bids for the securities which are beneficial to the Corporation, in the circumstances.

-Notwithstanding the foregoing, we may pursue a particular investment or series of investments that may diverge from these strategies from time to time, where suitable opportunities present themselves.
+Notwithstanding the foregoing, the Corporation may pursue a particular investment or series of investments that may diverge from these strategies from time to time, where suitable opportunities present themselves.